Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Simulation studies

 First, consider the three-link open-chain torque-controlled manipulator shown in Figure \ref{fig:manipulator} \cite{MurrayManipulation1994}.
 The state of the system is $\x\,{=}\,(q_1,q_2,q_3,$ $\dot{q}_1,\dot{q}_2,\dot{q}_3)$ and its control is $\ac=(\tau_1,\tau_2,\tau_3)$, where $q_i$ is the angle of the $i$-th joint and $\tau_i$ is its torque.
 Its true dynamics follow

 where \scalebox{0.95}{$\bq = (q_1,q_2,q_3)$}.
-The expressions for $M({\bq}),C({\bq},\dot{\bq})$, and $N({\bq})$ depend on the lengths \scalebox{0.95}{$ l_1 \,{=}\, 1\,\textrm{m}, l_2\,{=}\, l_3\,{=}\,0.5\,\textrm{m}$}, masses $m_i$, and inertias $I_{i}$ of each $i$-th link of the manipulator (see \cite{MurrayManipulation1994}).
+The expressions for $M({\bq}),C({\bq},\dot{\bq})$, and $N({\bq})$ depend on the lengths \scalebox{0.95}{$ l_1 \,{=}\, 1\,\textrm{m}$} and \scalebox{0.95}{ $l_2\,{=}\, l_3\,{=}\,0.5\,\textrm{m}$}, masses $m_i$, and inertias $I_{i}$ of each $i$-th link of the manipulator (see \cite{MurrayManipulation1994}).
 By introducing uncertainty in each $m_i$ and $I_i$, this experiment corresponds to a scenario where the robot must manipulate uncertain payloads and identify its inertial properties.
-Although manipulators are often controlled using trajectory generation and high-frequency low-level tracking, the instability of this system makes it a useful case study for our framework.
+Although manipulators are typically controlled using trajectory generation and high-frequency low-level tracking (rather than open-loop control), the instability of this system makes it a useful case study for our framework.

 Starting at $\x(0)\,{=}\,\mathbf{0}\,{\in}\,\X_0 \,{=}\,\scalebox{0.9}{$\{\x \, | \, |{q}_1|{\leq}\frac{\pi}{8}, \, |{q}_{2,3}|{\leq} \frac{\pi}{6}, \, |\dot{q}_{1,2,3}|{\leq} \frac{\pi}{6} \}$}$, we consider the problem of moving the arm to the goal region $\Xgoal\,{=}\,\scalebox{0.9}{$\{\x \, | \, |{q}_1 {-}\frac{\pi}{2}|{\leq}$}$ $\scalebox{0.9}{$\frac{\pi}{8}, \, |{q}_{2,3}|{\leq} \frac{\pi}{10}, \, |\dot{q}_{1,2,3}|{\leq} \frac{\pi}{8} \}$}$.
 We consider two spherical obstacles $\Obs_i\,{\subset}\,\R^3$ which should be avoided by the end-effector.
 This results in two obstacle avoidance constraints $\x\not\in\Obs_i$ written as $\Obs_i\,{=}\,\scalebox{0.95}{$\{\x \, | \, \|\bp_{\textrm{e}}(\x){-}\bp_i\|_2\,{\leq}$}$ \scalebox{0.95}{$\frac{1}{4}\}$}, where \scalebox{0.9}{$\bp_1\,{=}\,(\frac{\sqrt{2}}{2},\frac{-\sqrt{2}}{2},1.4)$}, \scalebox{0.9}{$\bp_2\,{=}\,(\frac{\sqrt{2}}{2},\frac{-\sqrt{2}}{2},0.6)$}, and $\bp_{\textrm{e}}:\R^6\,{\rightarrow}\,\R^3$ maps the state $\x$ to the end-effector position \cite{MurrayManipulation1994}.
 We also account for joint angle and velocity limits $\x\,{\in}\,\X$ so that \scalebox{0.95}{$\Xsafe = \X{\setminus}({\cup_i}\Obs_i)$}, with $\X = \scalebox{0.9}{$\{\x \, | \, q_1{\in}[\frac{-\pi}{2},\pi], |q_{2,3}|{\leq}\frac{\pi}{2}, \, |\dot{q}_i|\,{\leq}\, \frac{\pi}{8} \}$}$.
 Control bounds are set to $\mathcal{U} = \scalebox{0.95}{$\{\ac\,|\,|\tau_i|\,{\leq}\, 2 \,\textrm{N}{\cdot}\textrm{m}\}$}$.